European Commission (H2020)

 Research group links

-My Ph.D. dissertation (The Paradoxical Subject, 2000) analysed Judith Butler’s and Michel Foucault’s understandings of the subject from the perspective of Critical Theory.
+My Ph.D. dissertation (The Paradoxical Subject, 2000) analyzed Judith Butler’s and Michel Foucault’s understandings of the subject from the perspective of Critical Theory.
+I have a longstanding interest in and teach feminist philosophy, with a focus on intersectionality, history and ethics.

 Stem Cell Science: Epistemology, history, ethics and research practice